benjie91/react-table-wrapper/README.md

 ## Incorporation

-### Installing Component to Projects
+### Installation

-Run the following in your project terminal.
+To install this component to your project, run the following line in your project terminal:

 ```
 npm install react-table-copy-wrapper